CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/installation/install-application-and-loadbalancer-servers.md

 1. Run the PowerShell command to test the installation script.
 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on all servers (Application and Load Balancer) and press OK.
 1. A password prompt will appear.
 Enter a password which will be used to create a user in RabbitMQ.
 1. Wait for the command to finish.
-It will display the output of the installation command without making any changes to the system, to ensure things like communication between the servers are working.
+It will display the output of the installation command without making any changes to the platform, to ensure things like communication between the servers are working.
 1. Check that there have been no errors in the script; these would appear in red in the console.

     If there are no errors, continue to the next section; otherwise, check if the errors have any instructions for rectifying the issue and follow them.